ThunderFly-aerospace/docs/avionics/TFSLOT01/index.md

 For other applications, the sensor can be easily connected to any computer with an I2C interface, such as RaspberryPi or a generic desktop with a USB to I2C converter (e.g., [USBI2C02A](https://www.mlab.cz/module/USBI2C01/), [shop it on tindie]()), and the differential pressure values or values from the IMU unit can be read, for example, by a Python script.

+## FAQ

+## Is there a maximum altitude limit on the operation of the TFSLOT sensor?

+There is no hard limit of maximum altitude to operate the TFSLOT01A sensor.
+Although the sensitivity of the sensor decreases with decreasing air density.
+See the working principle description in the section above for a detailed explanation.